-People celebrate International Day of Older Persons is celebrated on October 1.
+People celebrate International Day of Older Persons on October 1.
 The United Nations decided to celebrate this day to end the misbehavior and injustice towards the elderly in the world and to spread awareness among the people.
-On December 14, 1990, it was decided that by celebrating World Old Age Day every year on October 1, we will try to give the elderly their rightful place.
-Since October 1, 1991, this day is being celebrated continuously.
+On December 14, 1990, a decision was made to celebrate World Old Age Day every year on October 1, aiming to give the elderly their rightful place.
+Since October 1, 1991, International Day of Older Persons is being celebrated continuously.

 population of Older Persons

 The number of people above sixty started increasing in our country from 1961, along with improved medical facilities.
 We had 5 crore 60 lakh people above the age of 60 years in 1991, which increased to 8 crore 40 lakh in 2007.
 Kerala has the maximum number of elderly people in the country.
 There are about 14 percent of the elderly in the total population, while the average for the whole country is about 8.6 percent.
 Elders or elders are our guides.

 They spend their whole life in grooming us.
 But society observes that many people despise their parents for being old, compelling these elders to seek shelter in old age homes or forcing them to wander from door to door.
 This is the harsh reality of our society.
 This is an abominable form of human neglect.
 It is well known that in future we will also have to come to this situation.
 They need proper respect and support.